 Will lenders approve me for an instalment loan if I have bad credit?

-Check the websites of any providers you’re interested in and check that you meet the eligibility requirements specified on their website.
+Check the websites of any providers you’re interested in and make sure you meet the eligibility requirements.

-We compare payday/short-term loans from
+We compare payday/short term loans from

 How does an instalment loan work?